cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 An index field can be an expression computed from the values of one or more columns of the table row.
 This feature can be used to obtain fast access to data based on some transformation of the basic data.
 For example, an index computed on `upper(col)` would allow the clause `WHERE upper(col) = 'JIM'` to use an index.

-Greenplum Database provides the index methods B-tree, hash, bitmap, GiST, SP-GiST, GIN, and BRIN.
+Cloudberry Database provides the index methods B-tree, hash, bitmap, GiST, SP-GiST, GIN, and BRIN.
 Users can also define their own index methods, but that is fairly complicated.

 When the `WHERE` clause is present, a partial index is created.
 A partial index is an index that contains entries for only a portion of a table, usually a portion that is more useful for indexing than the rest of the table.
 For example, if you have a table that contains both billed and unbilled orders where the unbilled orders take up a small fraction of the total table and yet is most often selected, you can improve performance by creating an index on just that portion.
 Another possible application is to use `WHERE` with `UNIQUE` to enforce uniqueness over a subset of a table.
 See [Partial Indexes](https://www.postgresql.org/docs/12/indexes-partial.html) in the PostgreSQL documentation for more information.